The Hungry Ghost Festival: Feeding and Appeasing Hangry Haints

 What is it?

 All of the seventh lunar month is ripe for ghostly activity.
 On the first day the gates between the worlds of the living and dead open, allowing the dead to roam the earth.
-By the 15th — the day of the Hungry Ghost Festival — the specters are starving and cranky, and it’s up to people, especially relatives, to get them happy.
+By the 15th — the day of the Hungry Ghost Festival (which is Aug.
+22 this year) — the specters are starving and cranky, and it’s up to people, especially relatives, to get them happy.

 Where did it come from?